diku-dk/hpps-e2020-pub/README.md

 assigned **videos** and **reading**.

-The videos are available in advance, and must be viewed before attending the lectures.
+The videos are available in advance, and must be viewed before attending the labs.
 The videos stay available throughout the course so you are free to (re-)view them whenever it suits you.

 In the **labs** we will focus on solving concrete problems in small